 NGSS Lesson Screener: The NGSS Lesson Screener provides criteria for a quick look into the degree to which lessons and units are designed for the NGSS.

 PEEC: "PEEC" is an acronym for the Primary Evaluation of Essential Criteria for NGSS Instructional Materials Design.
-PEEC can be used by educators to evaluate the NGSS design of t comprehensive science instructional materials programs, including different units, kits, modules, textbooks, textbook series, or web-based instructional materials.
+PEEC can be used by educators to evaluate the degree that the NGSS Innovations are represented in science instructional materials programs.

 Peer Review Panel: The EQuIP Peer Review Panel (PRP) for Science was launched in September 2016 to provide concrete examples of high quality lessons and units that, along with professional learning, can support implementation of the NGSS.
 The PRP seeks to identify lessons and units that best illustrate the cognitive demands of the NGSS as introduced in A Framework for K-12 Science Education.
 To submit lessons or units to the PRP for review, click here.